mahi-nur333/Credit-Card-Fraud-Detection-Using-a-Machine-Learning-Approach/README.md

 ### 7. Conclusion

 This project demonstrates the effectiveness of machine learning in detecting credit card fraud.
-Random Forest and Logistic Regression perform well on this dataset, with Random Forest showing high test accuracy.
+Random Forest on this dataset, with Random Forest showing high test accuracy.
 However, the difference between test and cross-validation scores indicates some overfitting, which should be addressed in future work.